robashton/blog/input/pages/My relationship with SOLID - The big O/content.markdown

 **Summary**

-So, in the age of tiny disposable modules that do just one thing, OCP is dead - who'd have thunk it. */dramatic oversimplification*
+So, in the age of tiny disposable modules that do just one thing, OCP is dead (*wink*) - who'd have thunk it. */dramatic oversimplification*